tbrunetti/GWAS_Analysis_Pipeline/README.md

 ```
 $ source bin/activate
 ```
 and see the parenthesis and it is all set up!
 Note, however, although you every only need to install the virtual environment once, each time you log back into your system you will need to activate the environment if you want to use it.
-Inorder to logout or deactivate the virtual environment just type the following into your command prompt:
+In order to logout or deactivate the virtual environment just type the following into your command prompt:
 ```
 $ deactivate
 ```